The Leeds Models and Sets seminar series is now run by Ibrahim Mohammed and Carla Simons, and its webpage can be found here.

 Abstract: The sets definable in an o-minimal expansion of the real field have a tame topological behaviour (uniform finiteness, good dimension theory, no pathological phenomena).
 Being able to tell if a certain real set or function is definable in a given o-minimal structure gives us information on how tame the geometry of that object is.

-Let us say that a real function f is o-minimal if the expansion (R,f) of the real field R by f is o-minimal.
-A function g is definable from f if g is definable in (R,f).
-Two o-minimal functions f and g are compatible if (R,f,g) is o-minimal.
+Let us say that a real function is o-minimal if the expansion of the real field by is o-minimal.
+A function is definable from if is definable in .
+Two o-minimal functions and are compatible if is o-minimal.
 I will discuss the o-minimality, the interdefinability and the compatibility of two special functions, Euler’s Gamma and Riemann’s Zeta, restricted to the reals.
 Joint work with J.-P. Rolin and P. Speissegger.

 29th March 2022 – will be at 15:45-16:55 BST